Jaykef/ai-algorithms/README.md

 # nanoAI Algorithms

-This repo is a work in progress containing first-principle implementations of groundbreaking AI algorithms using a wide range of deep learning frameworks.
-Each implementation is accompanied by its supporting research paper(s).
-The goal is to provide comprehensive educational resources for understanding and implementing foundational AI algorithms from scratch.
+This repo is a work in progress containing first-principle nano implementations of groundbreaking AI algorithms using a wide range of deep learning frameworks.
+Each implementation is accompanied by its supporting research paper(s) and a demo.
+The goal is to provide comprehensive educational resources for understanding and implementing foundational AI algorithms from scratch, targeting compute constrained (or gpu poor) researchers.
+All the code here can run on cpu with the least available memory (8GB RAM).

 ## Implementations
 - [nanoRF](https://github.com/Jaykef/ai-algorithms/blob/main/nanoRF.ipynb) - Lightweight implementation of a Rectified Flow Transformer model, ~ 618k parameters, 6 layers deep, dim 64, patch size 4, learning rate 5e-4  trained on my 8bg ram m2 macbookair for 2k epochs.
 [See demo here](https://x.com/Jaykef_/status/1923718725578129838), Reference Paper: https://arxiv.org/abs/2403.03206.